kale-schuetzeberg/video-streaming/README.md

 ## Future Milestones

+- [ ] Kubernetes deploy.yaml file for all microservice projects.
+- [ ] Implement database fixtures
 - [ ] Provision all infrastructure required for project with Terraform.
-- [ ] Code Kubernetes deploy.yaml file for all microservice projects.
 - [ ] Add unit and integration tests to all microservice projects.
 - [ ] Integrate unit and integration tests into GitHub Actions CI/CD pipeline.
 - [ ] Expand scope of GitHub Actions to all microservice projects.